 Robert Charles Boreham

 He enlisted at Launceston initially with the Worcestershire Regiment (Regimental No. 5213) but was later transferred to the Machine Gun Corps.
-(Regimental No.65778) swerving with 202nd Company (Formed at Grantham.
+(Regimental No.65778) serving with 202nd Company (Formed at Grantham.
 Joined 59th Division, but moved in March 1917 to 66th Division.
-Moved into 66 Battalion MGC on 11 March 1918.).
+He again transferred to 66 Battalion MGC on 11 March 1918).
+He was killed in action at the Battle of Poelcapelle, a phase of the Third Battle of the Ypres on the 10th of October 1917 aged 21.
+He is interred at the Dochy Farm New British Cemetery, Langemark-Poelkapelle, West Flanders (West-Vlaanderen), Belgium, Plot 4, Row C, Grave 12.
+His name is also commemorated on the Laneast War Memorial and Memorial Seat.

 George was born in 1890 at Gunnislake.
-In the 1911 census he shown as working for Mr. Charles Dawe at Wolleux, Laneast as a Waggoner.
+In the 1911 census, he is shown as working for Mr Charles Dawe at Wolleux, Laneast as a Waggoner.
 He enlisted with the Duke of Cornwall’s Light Infantry serving with the 3rd Battalion (Regimental No. 3641).

 There is no information available except that he was a 2nd Lieutenant.